ceddy4395/seminar-presentation/PITCHME.md

 ## Recommender Systems

 note:
-  - so before we can talk about rec syss we need to talk about what kind of systems there exist and how they work.
-The 3 main ones are content based approach, collaborative approach and the hybrid approach.
-We will start of with the content based approach.
+  - The 3 main ones are content based approach, collaborative approach and the hybrid approach.
+  - We will start of with the content based approach.

 +++